jbakse/psam5600_demos/data_in_processing.md

 # Working with Data in Processing

 Computer programs are a series of steps describing what the program should do.
 Computer programs also describe how to store information that the program will need.
 Choosing good methods to store this information will make programming easier and your program better.
+Test

 ------